Preventing Slips, Trips, and Falls in the Workplace

 FAQs about Slips, Trips, and Falls

 OSHA’s primary standard for slip, trip, and fall hazards falls under the General Industry Walking-Working Surface standard.
-Some safety tips emphasized in this standard are to ensure that workers are trained to protect themselves from the hazard, use the right tools as needed, and equip workers with proper ladders.
+Some safety tips emphasized in this standard are to ensure that workers are trained to protect themselves, use the right tools as needed, and equip workers with proper ladders.

-While there’s no foolproof way of preventing all slips, trips, and falls, the majority of incidents can be mitigated by implementing proper safety measures, maintaining a hazard-free environment, and promoting awareness and safe practices among employees.
+While there’s no foolproof way of preventing slips, trips, and falls, organizations can mitigate such incidents by implementing proper safety measures, maintaining a hazard-free environment, and promoting awareness and safe practices among employees.

 Leizel Estrellas